The Weirdness Of Using Witches In Modern Entertainment

 - In the 14th century the Catholic church deemed witchcraft heresy.
 Services performed by witches, including midwifery, were labeled as crimes.
 Many of their crimes were allegedly sexual in nature.
 (Copulating with the devil, causing male impotence, stealing men’s penises etc.)

-- Women were thought to be less intelligent, less spiritual, more like children and therefore more prone to being witches.
+- Women were thought to be less intelligent, less spiritual, more like children — more intuitive, less cerebral — and therefore more prone to being witches.

 - A witch is antithetical to the symbolic order.
 She unsettles boundaries between the rational and irrational.

 - Evil witches are associated with abjection, cannibalism, castration — the embodiment of the ‘bad breast’.

 - Whenever woman is represented as monstrous it is almost always in relation to her mothering and reproductive functions.

 - The threat she exudes is usually related to consumption.
 She will threaten to devour her victims, consume or destroy them.
 (Metaphorical castration.)
 For example, the witch in Hansel and Gretel has cannibalistic desires.
 (The Grimms’ version is a much watered down of Wilhelm’s earlier one.)
 The food the witch gives the children is sweet and rich (standing in for breast milk.)

 Spook by Jane Little, illustrated by Suzanne Kesteloo Larsen (Scholastic Book Services 1965)

 Lady Monsters Are Always Single